Bliss-e-V/SCAM/README.md

 ## License

-This project is licensed under [LICENSE](LICENSE).
+This project is licensed under the [MIT License](LICENSE).

 ## Acknowledgments

 We thank the authors of OpenCLIP, Ollama, and the creators of the underlying multimodal models for making their work available to the research community.
-We especially thank the BLISS community for making this collaborative research effort possible.
+We especially thank the [BLISS](https://bliss.berlin) community for making this collaborative research effort possible.